 Who typically joins the Council for European Studies?

 CES membership is made up of over 1,000 policy professionals, researchers, faculty members, and students dedicated to strengthening the study of Europe and European affairs.
-Members of the Council for European Studies provide crucial support for its work and are engaged in innovative and influential research on a wide range of subjects, such as transatlantic relations, global security, cultural studies, European integration, colonial and post-colonial studies, nationalism and regionalism, environmental studies, immigration and social exclusion, classical and medieval history, Islamic cultures in Europe, and much more.
+Members of the Council for European Studies provide crucial support for its work and are engaged in innovative and influential research on a wide range of subjects, such as transatlantic relations, global security, cultural studies, European integration, colonial and post-colonial studies, nationalism and regionalism, environmental studies, immigration and social exclusion, classical and medieval history, health and wellbeing, radicalism and violence, race and racism in Europe, and much more.

 What are the benefits of individual membership?

-There are numerous benefits to membership in CES, most notably access to CES' many grant, fellowship, and award programs.
-Individual membership also comes with access to the full range of CES publications and research resources.
+There are numerous benefits to membership in CES, most notably access to its fifteen research networks, many grant, fellowship, and award programs, and a newly-launched Professional Development webinar series.
+Individual membership also comes with access to a grants database (coming soon!) and other research resources.
 Lastly, CES occasionally sponsors research projects, workshops, internships, and symposia to provide its members with access to direct funding, training, and professional development opportunities.

 How can I pay membership dues?